-The research and drafting of this report was led by Camilla Fabbri, in close collaboration with the Uganda Bureau of Statistics (UBOS) and UNICEF Uganda.
-This pioneering work to better understand FGM practices and social dynamics in Uganda would not have been possible without the vision, oversight and support of Vincent Ssennono, James Muwonge and Pamela Kakande from UBOS; and Sarah Kabaija, Diego Angemi, Augustine Wassago and Robby Omongo from UNICEF Uganda.
+The research and drafting of this report was led by Camilla Fabbri, in close collaboration with the District Local Government authorities of Amudat and Kween districts, Uganda Bureau of Statistics (UBOS) and UNICEF Uganda.
+This pioneering work to better understand FGM practices and social dynamics in Uganda would not have been possible without the vision, oversight and support of Vincent Ssennono, James Muwonge and Pamela Kakande from UBOS; Sarah Kabaija, Diego Angemi, Stephen Mbarushimana, Augustine Wassago and Robby Omongo from UNICEF Uganda; and Frances Ellery.